Interdisciplinary Dialogue_IRI THESys_May2021_2 (1)

-On Friday, June 11th the event took place online and explored how coloniality influences knowledge production within academia and what alternatives exist to end the reproduction dynamics of injustice within our own research practices.
-Two key experts; Dr. Noa K. Ha and Dr Antony Pattathu, highlighted examples from their work to open the dialogue on current challenges and future opportunities.
+Our interdisciplinary dialogue occurred online on Friday, 11 June, organised by our decolonial research group.
+We explored how coloniality influences knowledge production within academia and what alternatives exist to break the dynamics of reproducing social injustice within our research practices.
+Two key experts, Dr Noa K. Ha and Dr Antony Pattathu, highlighted examples of their work to open up dialogue on current challenges and future opportunities.

 Dr. Noa K. Ha has been the Scientific Director at the DeZIM Institute since 2020 where she is responsible for Junior Researcher Promotion & Community Outreach.
 From 2018 to 2020, she led the the junior research group at the Centre for Integration Studies at TU Dresden where her research focused on postcolonial urban research, migrant-diasporic politics of commemoration, critical research on integration and criticism of racism.
 She is a founding member of the Fachgesellschaft für rassismuskritische, postkoloniale und dekoloniale Forschung und Praxis – DeKolonial e.V.i.G. (the professional society for racism-critical, postcolonial and decolonial research and practice) and is active in the Asian-German association korientation e.V..
 She has also published widley including articles such as in the anthology Decolonize the City!
 Zur Kolonialität der Stadt – Gespräche Aushandlungen Perspektiven (2017) including her article “Zur Kolonialität des Städtischen” (pp. 75-87).